top 10 marathi movies on hotstar

-In the era of OTT, Marathi cinema, too, has made its space across all streaming platforms.
+(This article was updated on February 18, 2025).
+In the realm in regional Indian cinema, Marathi films have stood out for their deep cultural roots, meaningful storytelling, and willingness to take on complex themes.
 While the modern idea of Marathi cinema is synonymous to films like Sairat and Court, we believe there are a host of lesser known and under-appreciated gems available on platforms other than Amazon Prime and Netflix.
-Here’s a look at the best Marathi movies on Hotstar, across genres, streaming right now:
+Here’s a look at the best Marathi movies on Hotstar, streaming as of February 18, 2025:

 1. Shala (2011)